 #15 Lug Hole and Nut

-The lug nut fits into the lug hole to fasten the wheel hub to the threaded wheel stud on the vehicle’s axle, securing the wheel in place and centering it properly on the axle.
-It is a type of nut fastener with a round or conical (tapered) end.
+The lug nut fits into the lug hole to fasten the wheel hub to the threaded wheel stud on the vehicle’s axle, securing the wheel and centering it properly on the axle.
+It is a nut fastener with a round or conical (tapered) end.

 As we said, the car parts that have always been in use are the wheels.
 These circular systems generate rotary motion and are mainly responsible for moving the car from one point to another.
 Hence, wheels are an essential part of any automobile.

-Now, I hope I’ve covered everything you were looking for about “Parts of Car Wheel”.
-If you still have any doubts or questions regarding this topic, leave a comment below I’ll definitely reply.
-If you liked it, then share this with your friends.
+Now, I hope I’ve covered everything you were looking for about “Parts of Car Wheel.”
+If you still have any doubts or questions regarding this topic, leave a comment below I’ll reply.
+If you like it, then share this with your friends.

 Want free PDFs direct to your inbox?
 Then subscribe to our newsletter.